Our policy on patient data

 The high-quality, population-based data held within cancer registries has played a vital role in efforts to improve outcomes for people affected by cancer and is at the heart of the 2015 Cancer Strategy for England.
 It is crucial that this vital source of information is protected in the future.

 In partnership with Macmillan Cancer Support, we ran a three-month review to look at how people affected by cancer in England could best be informed about how their data is used in cancer registration.
+Public Health England accepted the importance of improving awareness of the registry and it is now taking forward work to do this.

 Patient data for research